Nonlinear thermodynamic computing out of equilibrium

 This work adds to the literature of classical models that can be used to perform calculations, such as Hopfield networks\c{hopfield1982neural}, Boltzmann Machines\c{ackley1985learning}, physical neural networks\c{stern2021supervised}, and charge-based thermodynamic neural networks that self-organize under external drive\c{hylton2020thermodynamic}.
 Our design is analogous to conventional perceptron-based neural networks in that it is programmable and can function as a universal approximator, but differs in that it is stochastic and designed to be implemented in hardware, where its operation would be driven by the natural dynamics of fluctuating classical degrees of freedom.
 A recent paper\c{lipka2024thermodynamic} presented the design for a thermodynamic neuron realized by qubits coupled to multiple thermal baths.
 The design presented here is based on a fully classical model of a nonlinear thermodynamic neuron, and requires only a single thermal bath.

-In \s{neuron} we introduce and analyze the properties of a simple thermodynamic circuit that can function as a thermodynamic neuron, a fluctuating degree of freedom whose output is a nonlinear function of its input.
-In \s{net} we simulate interacting networks of thermodynamic neurons, and train them by genetic algorithm to perform specified nonlinear computations.
-We conclude in \s{conc}.
+In \s{supp_neuron} we introduce and analyze the properties of a simple thermodynamic circuit that can function as a thermodynamic neuron, a fluctuating degree of freedom whose output is a nonlinear function of its input.
+In \s{supp_net} we simulate interacting networks of thermodynamic neurons, and train them by genetic algorithm to perform specified nonlinear computations.